Cladkoewka/ToDoList/README.md

 # To-Do List API

-**To-Do List API** is a pet project designed to practice the principles of **Clean Architecture**.
+**To-Do List API** is a pet project designed to practice skills in software development, focusing on RESTful principles.
 This API allows managing tasks (To-Do) with support for tags, users, and categories.
-The project is built using **ASP.NET Core 8** with **Entity Framework Core** for database interaction and **PostgreSQL** as the database. **Fluent Validation** is used for data validation.
+The project is built using **ASP.NET Core 8** with **Entity Framework Core** for database interaction and **PostgreSQL** as the database. **Fluent Validation** is used for data validation, and **Data Transfer Objects (DTOs)** are employed to streamline communication between the client and server.
+Additionally, **Serilog** is implemented for logging, including support for **Seq** and **Elasticsearch** for storing and analyzing logs.

-The project showcases key principles of separation of concerns, flexibility, and scalability, making it a great example of applying clean architecture in API development.
+The project demonstrates key principles of **Clean Architecture**, ensuring separation of concerns, flexibility, and scalability, making it a great example for honing development skills and applying best practices in API design.

 ## Technologies Used